chiizujin/edsa/README.md

 **2025-08-29**
 - Updated C3-in-DS Ettin Desert.
 See the *readme.txt* file for details.
+- Changed agent classifier of Gadget Shelf to avoid a clash.

 **2025-08-27**
 - Updated C3-in-DS Norn Terrarium.
 See the *readme.txt* file for details.